 After a character has made all of its actions and used any superpowers, Interact abilities, or other special rules it wishes, its Activation ends.
-Place an Activated token on its Stat Card.
+After resolving any end of Activation effects, place an Activated token on its Stat Card.
 A character with an Activated token on it can't be chosen to activate again.